Home 9 Applicants 9 Ontario Labour Mobility Act

 Are you an Early Childhood Educator from another Canadian province or territory and wish to join the College of Early Childhood Educators?

-The purpose of the Ontario Labour Mobility Act, 2009 (OLMA) is to eliminate or reduce measures that restrict the ability of an individual who is practicing an equivalent scope of practice for an occupation in another jurisdiction to obtain a Certificate of Registration in Ontario when the individual is already certified in the same occupation by a regulatory authority of another Canadian province or territory.
+The purpose of the Ontario Mobility Act, 2009 (OLMA) is to eliminate or reduce measures that restrict the ability of an individual who is practicing an equivalent scope of practice for an occupation in another jurisdiction to obtain a Certificate of Registration in Ontario when the individual is already certified in the same occupation by a regulatory authority of another Canadian province or territory.

 What is the OLMA?